RonieGSS/bz_infra_design/architecture/README.md

 > This resource allows services to have outbound internet access without having the security of these services compromised by disabling inbound internet access.

 * **Cloudfront**
+> This resource wll be used in front of assets and static site not just to encapsulate URLs but also for secure data transfer since cloudfront can enable SSL connection and supports the use of WAF(Web Application Firewall), Geo Restriction, and AWS Shield to block attacks from hackers such as DDOS.
+Also since cloudfront has edge location globally, better performance should be expected.
+*Note*: Cloudfront can also be used in front of ELB/ALB too for performance and security purposes although cloudfront has a history of downtimes, this is still a debatable approach in terms of reliability.

+* **Elastic Load Balancer**
+> Services will be accessible for ports 443/80 behind load balancer since services will be in private subnet yet require public access.
+Also ELB is beneficial on preventing DDOS attack and auto scaling of instances.
+The load balancer will be cross-zonal for high availability.

+### Application